nbudin/react-bootstrap4-modal/README.md

 Prop name       | Type                | Description
 ----------------|---------------------|-------------
-visible         | boolean (required)  | Whether or not the modal is currently visible onClickBackdrop | function (optional) | If present, a function that will be called when the user clicks on the backdrop behind the modal
+visible         | boolean (required)  | Whether or not the modal is currently visible className       | string (optional)   | If present, additional class names that will be added to the `<div class="modal">`. onClickBackdrop | function (optional) | If present, a function that will be called when the user clicks on the backdrop behind the modal wrapperProps    | object (optional)   | If present, additional props that will be added to the wrapper div around the modal and its backdrop.

+Any other props besides these will be added to the `<div class="modal">`.

 ### ConfirmModal Props